The completed Exam Application form (suggested donation: $25) must be turned in by Tuesday, February 19 at 7:00pm.

 Download the Fall Taekwondo Promotion Examination Application (PDF; 2.4MB):

-Assessment The promotion exam is a tool to assist participants in their progress as martial artists.
+Assessment The promotion exam is a tool to assist participants in their progress as skilled martial artists.
 It is not a competition with other people; it is a learning opportunity in which each individual displays their skills and receives feedback towards continual improvement.
 Sometimes the biggest challenge is just showing up.

 The Goal.
 Our program emphasizes developing and applying confidence and intelligence in the decision-making process.
 This becomes more challenging under stress.
-Part of the promotion exam is to deal with confusion.
+Part of the promotion exam is to deal with stress and confusion.
 The individual must filter out the clutter and arrive at a good decision and good actions.